anonaddy/anonaddy/SELF-HOSTING.md

 ## Adding your private key to sign emails

-If you are using encryption and want to sign your forwarded emails then you'll need to create a new GPG key pair.
+If you are using encryption and want to sign your forwarded emails then you'll need to create a new GPG key pair. **You must do this as the user that your web application is being run by**.

 To do this we can run: